Toniq-Labs/extendable-token/README.md

   #principal : Principal;
 }
 ```
-EXT supports both native addresses (64 long hex addresses) and principal's.
-Developers can choose not to allow `AccountIdentifier`'s by returning an error if one is supplied.
+EXT supports both native addresses (64 long hex addresses) and `Principal`s.
+Developers can choose not to allow `AccountIdentifier`s by returning an error if one is supplied.

 ### Balance
 ```